creativecreature/sturdyc/README.md

 ```

 At this point, the cache has stored each record individually for each option
 set.
-We can imagine that the keys might look something like this:
+We can imagine that the keys would look something like this:

 ```
 FEDEX-2024-04-06-id1